Explaining Riverbend Springs Map on Farming Simulator 25

 Nostalgic buildings and improved wood processing

-Riverbend Springs map on Farming Simulator 25 plays the right nostalgia chords, including iconic old barn, grain elevator, and wooden structure styles – all of which are a part of classic American agricultural lore.
-They are not just there to sit pretty though: the environment is there to be explored and interacted with.
+Riverbend Springs map on Farming Simulator 25 plays the right nostalgia chords, including an iconic old barn, grain elevator, and wooden structure styles – all of which are a part of classic American agricultural lore.
+They are not just there to sit pretty, though: the environment is there to be explored and interacted with.
 There’s very little room for “useless” things here.

 Some players will notice the Riverbend Springs map taking some elements from Silverrun Forest DLC, making the forestry a lot more fleshed out.
 This means automated floating log management, making use of sawmills, and helping you create a dynamic business in a dynamic environment.